- 1 pound imitation crabmeat, chopped

-- 1 loaf (1 pound) unsliced French bread, split
+- 1 loaf (1 pound) unsliced French bread, halved lengthwise

-- In a large bowl, combine the crab, mayonnaise, onions and celery.
+- In a large bowl, combine the crab, mayonnaise, green onions and celery.
 Stir in the cheese, salt and pepper.
-Spread over bread bottom; replace top.

-- Wrap in a large piece of heavy-duty foil.
-Place on an ungreased baking sheet.
+- Spread over bottom of bread; replace top.
+Wrap in a large piece of heavy-duty aluminum foil.
+Place on a baking sheet.
 Bake at 400° for 20 minutes or until heated through.
 Cut into slices.
 Yield: 8 servings.